https-www-github-com-Web3LuckyLambs/verbose-goggles/README.md

   event Transfer(address indexed from, address indexed to, uint256 value);

   /**
-   * @dev Emitted when the allowance of a `spender` for an `owner` is set by
+   * @main Emitted when the allowance of a `spender` for an `owner` is set by
    * a call to {approve}. `value` is the new allowance.
    */
   event Approval(address indexed owner, address indexed spender, uint256 value);
 }

 /*
- * @dev Provides information about the current execution context, including the
+ * @main Provides information about the current execution context, including the
  * sender of the transaction and its data.
 While these are generally available
  * via msg.sender and msg.data, they should not be accessed in such a direct
  * manner, since when dealing with GSN meta-transactions the account sending and